Quick/Quick/README.md

 Dolphins use clicks for echolocation.
-When they approach something particularly interesting to them, they release a series of clicks in order to get a better idea of that it is.
+When they approach something particularly interesting to them, they release a series of clicks in order to get a better idea of what it is.

 I want to show that my `click` method behaves differently in different circumstances.
 Normally, the dolphin just clicks once.
 But when the dolphin